tedhavelka/directory-bookmarker/README.md

 2.  amend .bashrc and or .bash_login script to include stanzas which test for and source this main script.
 An example of stanzas or lines added to source this script is:

+<i>Code snippet 1 - script to source directory bookmarker:</i>
 <pre>
 if [ -f dot-bashrc-amendments.sh ]; then
     . dot-bashrc-amendments.sh
 fi
 </pre>

 Note that the main script can also be installed in some alternate directory, such as a subdirectory of the end user or a shared system directly like /usr/local/bin or /usr/local/bin/startup.
-If this is done then the path alternate path will need to be expressed in the added stanzas in .bashrc and or .bash_login.
-The main script itself can also be renamed.
-In that case, again the .bashrc or .bash_profile lines to source directory bookmarker main script will need to be amended with the alternate name of this script.
+When directory bookmarker script is installed in a path other than path of .bashrc or .bash_login, the above sourcing lines need be amended to spell out that path.
+The bookmarking script can also be renamed.
+In that case, again the .bashrc or .bash_profile lines to source directory bookmarker need to be amended with the alternate name of this script.

 ## BASIC USE: